 Follow these easy steps to keep your Ratio Eight as pristine as the day you brought it home!

-1. Run half a bottle of Ratio Wash through the machine once a month to keep the glass reservoir and supply lines clear of any mineral or scale build-up.
+1. Run 1 tablespoon of Ratio Wash through the machine once a month to keep the glass reservoir and supply lines clear of any mineral or scale build-up.
 The frequency that you should do this will vary depending on water quality and filtration.
 Read our article on water quality to learn more.

 2. Let the Wash soak in the carafe for 20-30 minutes after running a bottle of it through the machine.
 When the cleaner has had time to work, you can give it a light scrub with a bottle brush before rinsing.